sneha-krishna/hs616/final_exam_questions.md

 ## Lecture 13a

-Which of following statement about Simpson's Paradox is true?
+Which of following statements about Simpson's Paradox is true?

 *  Simpson's Paradox demonstates that a great deal of care has to be taken when combining small data sets into a large one.
 *  Simpson's Paradox can be caused by a lurking variable.
 *  Simpson's Paradox can be caused from unequal sized groups being combined into a single data set.
-* All choices are correct.
+* All of these choices are correct.

 ## Lecture 13b